labidiaymen/aymen.co-blog/content/blog/angular-standalone-components.md

 `gist:labidiaymen/5706440fbf88bf979b264b6413d90b36`

-So now all we have to do is to use the service in the component.
-Before Angular 14,we had to create a module that defines all providers components and other dependencies or import everything in the `AppModule`.
+So now, all we have to do is to use the service in the component.
+Before Angular 14, we had to create a module that defines all providers components and other dependencies or import everything in the `AppModule`.

 Now, we can declare Components as standalone and provide the service directly into the Component `gist:labidiaymen/20ceddab8dbf00204621cd5c3e12f146`

 ##

-In the Route Module, now we can directly import the component rather than the Module.
+In the Route Module, we can directly import the component rather than the Module.

 `gist:labidiaymen/35fd2acb26b0577ddfaa4f1d1cf42ae1`